Perspective | What I learned about flying after surgery

 The first leg

-The boarding process was stressful since the flight was full and there were extra security and passport checks.
-I missed the call for those who needed extra time to board, which resulted in me standing on the ramp for 10 minutes as they were spacing out the number of people entering the plane.
-I made a mental note to make sure I board earlier or get wheelchair assistance on my next leg.
+The boarding process was stressful, as the flight was full and there were extra security and passport checks.
+I missed the call for those who needed extra time to board, which resulted in my standing on the ramp for 10 minutes as they were spacing out the number of people entering the plane.
+I made a mental note to make sure I board earlier or get wheelchair assistance on the next leg of my trip.

 Once I got to my seat, I asked a flight attendant to help me get my carry-on into the overhead space.
 The flight attendant apologetically responded that they are trying to avoid touching bags because of coronavirus protocols.
 I explained why I needed assistance, and the flight attendant came back with gloves on to help handle my bag.
-I overheard the flight attendants confirming wheelchair assistance with passengers and when they didn’t come to me, I had to signal and ask.
+I overheard the flight attendants confirming wheelchair assistance with passengers, and when they didn’t come to me, I had to signal and ask.
 They didn’t see it on their list, which goes to show it is important to ask for confirmation after boarding.

 With aspirin, a raised foot, compression socks and massaging, I was able to endure the flight without too much discomfort.